aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Chap_7.PNG)

 ### Problems faced in this chapter
--Setting up  environment.
+1)Setting up  environment.

--Understanding the working of server from api and ui.
+2)Understanding the working of server from api and ui.

--Eslint indentation errors.<br>
+3)Eslint indentation errors.<br>

 ## Chapter6